vmonaco/kreep/README.md

 ## kreep: Keystroke Recognition and Entropy Elimination Program

-kreep identifies search queries in encrypted network traffic.

-See these papers for more details:

-[What Are You Searching For?: A Remote Keylogging Attack on Search Engine Autocomplete](#) (USENIX'19) [Feasibility of a Keystroke Timing Attack on Search Engines with Autocomplete](#) (IEEE S&P'19 Workshops)

-For background on keylogging side channels, see:

-[Sok: Keylogging side channels](#) (IEEE S&P'18)

-### How does it work?

-kreep uses several sources of information leakage in client outbound traffic to identify the query.
+kreep identifies search queries in encrypted network traffic using information leaked through autocomplete suggestions.
+There are several sources of information leakage in client outbound traffic.
 These include:

-    1. Autocomplete packets are linearly increasing compared to background traffic.
+1. Autocomplete packet sizes are monotonically increasing compared to background traffic.
+Each packet contains only a single new character appended to the query.
 2. Percent-encoded URL characters occupy 3 bytes, characters occupy 1 byte.
 3. HTTP2 header compression leaks some information about each character in the query.
 4. Packet timings reveal keydown events in the browser.

+See these papers for more details:

+[What Are You Searching For?: A Remote Keylogging Attack on Search Engine Autocomplete](#) (USENIX'19)

+[Feasibility of a Keystroke Timing Attack on Search Engines with Autocomplete](#) (IEEE S&P'19 Workshops)

+For more background on keylogging side channels, see:

+[Sok: Keylogging side channels](#) (IEEE S&P'18)

 ## Setup

+The kreep python package provides a command `kreep`.

     $ pip install https://github.com/vmonaco/kreep/archive/master.zip